Written By: J.R. Norvell, PE, Regional Manager

 If you are not familiar with the QBS process, it can be quite overwhelming.
 The American Public Works Association has a 52-page book called the “APWA Red Book” that outlines the QBS process in detail.
 If needed, you can purchase it here: APWA Red Book

-In general terms, you should follow these steps:
+In general terms, you should follow these steps for following the Brooks Act:

 - Advertise for Qualifications of design teams.